top of page

 Do sessions go ahead if rain is forecast?

 Yes!
 Rain will not stop us having fun in the forest.
 We have a large parachute shelter to keep us dry.
 The only time sessions will be cancelled is if there are very high winds forecast.
-On these occasions, a text message will be sent on the Monday as a warning that there is a risk of cancellation, then a second text message will be sent early on the morning of the session if a cancellation is needed.
-Half of the cost of the session will be refunded which I believe is fair to both family and Forest School Leaders.
-This decision is made on our Risk Assessments.
+On these occasions, a text/what's app message will be sent at the beginning of week as a warning that there is a risk of cancellation, then a second text/what's app message will be sent early on the morning of the session if a cancellation is needed.
+This decision is made on our Adverse Risk Assessment.
+A refund will be given minus the processing fee.

 Is there a toilet on site?